isbuck/Enhancer-Comparison/README.md

 ## Approach
 ### Kmer_dist:
 Takes FASTA sequence files from windows in a locus of a genome and randomly selected windows from the entire genome.
-In our case we used the _Drosophila_ genome and the _Drosophila sim locus_.
+In our case we used the _Drosophila_ genome and the _Drosophila sim_ locus.
 These windows are then analyzed based on a k-mer and distance metric.

 In our case k-mer values 2-6 were used and the following Alfpy word-based distance metrics: canberra, braycurtis, chebyshev, csv, euclid_norm, euclid_squared, google, jsd, kld, lcc, manhattan, minkowski